rschristopher/ischristtrue.com/src/modern-views/free-will.md

  answer to the question of human free will.
-Many answers are available, but none have reached consensus even within the narrow bounds of any given worldview.
+Many answers are available, but none have reached consensus even within the narrow bounds of their worldview, let alone a universally accepted answer amongst all worldviews.
-If you try, you'll likely find schisms with two or more camps debating the issue.
+Pick one of these answers and you'll find schisms with two or more camps debating the issue.
 There will be those that deny any notion of human free will
  (leaving man to a kind of fatalism),